 “A lot of adults get diabetes, but few get pancreatic cancer.
 So, what we need to find out is who among that group is going to get pancreatic cancer,” Wolpin says.
 “These studies can help us find the answers we need to diagnose pancreatic cancer earlier among these patients.”

-Let’s Win will be discussing the studies associated with PanCAN’s Early Detection Initiative and the National Institute of Diabetes and Digestive and Kidney Diseases in our next Promising Science feature story.
+Let’s Win will be discussing the studies associated with PanCAN’s Early Detection Initiative and the National Institute of Diabetes and Digestive and Kidney Diseases in our next Research feature story.